Filter classes of upsets of distributive lattices: Introduction

 The concept of an $n$-filter may remind the reader of the so-called \emph{$n$-Helly property} for families of sets.
 A family of sets enjoys this property if for each non-empty finite subfamily $S_{i}$ with $i \in I$

 This property is named after Helly's theorem in convex geometry, which states that the family of all convex subsets of $\mathbb{R}^{n}$ enjoys the $(n+1)$-Helly property~\cite{helly23}.
-In~the present terminology we would say that the non-empty convex subsets of $\mathbb{R}^{n}$ form an $(n+1)$-filter in the lattice of all convex subsets of $\mathbb{R}^{n}$.
+In~the terminology of the present paper we would say that the non-empty convex subsets of $\mathbb{R}^{n}$ form an $(n+1)$-filter in the lattice of all convex subsets of $\mathbb{R}^{n}$.
+The characteristic equational property of this lattice is the $n$-distributive property introduced by Huhn~\cite{huhn83}:

-Let us remark that the dual separation property to the one considered above, namely that filters can be separated from ideals by $n$-prime filters (the complements of prime $n$-ideals), holds in a lattice if and only if the lattice belongs to the variety of $n$-distributive lattices introduced by Huhn~\cite{huhn83}.